r889s843/EECS581-Platformer/README.md

 # RoboRacing
 Side scroller platforming game with procedurally generated levels and AI to compete with.
 Created by Chris Harvey, Henry Chaffin, Ian Collins, Kenny Meade, & Ryan Strong.

+The game can be played by running ./Game/EECS581-Platformer.exe

 ## Installation

 Use the following command to create the required conda environment: